A polar complex for locally free sheaves: Introduction

 The paper is organized as follows.
 In Section~\ref{sect-prelim} we recollect general properties of logarithmic forms and fix some notations.
 In particular, we prove here a version of the \mbox{Grauert--Riemenschneider} theorem (Proposition~\ref{prop-logrational}).
 Note that the proof is purely algebraic.
 Section~\ref{section-mainresult} contains the main definitions and describes the main result (Definitions~\ref{defin-polarformsubvar}, \ref{defin-polarcomplex} and Theorem~\ref{theor-main}).
 We also give some topological motivations in Subsection~\ref{subsection-topanalogy}.
 The proof of the main result in Section~\ref{section-motivic} is done in several steps.
 Namely, in Subsection~\ref{subsection-polarshv} we define for each locally free sheaf a certain subsheaf of abelian groups, which we call a polar sheaf (Definition~\ref{defin-polarsheaf}).
 The use of polar sheaves allows us to split the main theorem into two assertions about polar sheaves (Theorem~\ref{theor-polarresol} and Theorem~\ref{theor-polarquasiis}).
 The second assertion says that cohomology groups of a locally free sheaf coincide with cohomology groups of its polar subsheaf.
 Subsections~\ref{section-cyclemod} and~\ref{subsection-geomlem} contain simple auxiliary lemmas.
 Quillen's trick is applied to prove Theorem~\ref{theor-polarresol} for projective varieties in Subsection~\ref{theor-polarresol}.
 Theorem~\ref{theor-polarquasiis} for projective varieties is proved in Subsection~\ref{section-relationcoher}.
 Finally, reduction of the general case to the projective one is done in Subsection~\ref{section-reductionproj}.
 In Section~\ref{section-ps}, the relations of the polar complex with Rost's cycle modules, algebraic cycles, Cousin complex, and adelic complex are discussed.

 We are grateful to A.\,Beilinson, A.\,Bondal, Vik.\,S.\,Kulikov, D.\,Orlov, A.\,N.\,Parshin, C.\,Shramov, and V.\,Vologodsky for useful conversations and comments.
-We are also indebted to an unnamed colleague for a number of valuable remarks, which helped us to improve the paper substantially.
+We are also indebted to anonymous referees for a number of valuable remarks, which helped us to improve the paper substantially.
 During the work on the paper we enjoyed the hospitality and the excellent working conditions at the University of Aberdeen, the Institute for Physics and Mathematics of Universe (IPMU) in Kashiwa, and Forschunginstitut f\"ur Mathematik (FIM) at the ETH in Z\"urich.
-The work of S.G. was partially supported by the grants RFBR 08-01-00095, NSh-1987.2008.1, and MK-297.2009.1.
-The work of A.R. was partially supported by the grants RFBR-08-01-00667, RFBR-09-01-93106-NCNIL-a and by Russian Federal Agency for Science and Innovations under contract 14.740.11.0347.
-This work was also partially supported by AG Laboratory SU-HSE, RF Government Grant-11.G34.31.0023
+The work of S.G. was partially supported by the grants RFBR 11-01-00145, 12-01-31506, 12-01-3302, 13-01-12420, NSh--2998.2014.1, and by Dmitry Zimin's Dynasty Foundation.
+The work of A.R. was partially supported by the grants RFBR 11-01-00962, RFBR-09-01-93106-NCNIL-a and by Ministry of Science and Education.
+This work was also partially supported by AG Laboratory NRU-HSE, RF government grant, ag.
+11.G34.31.0023.